 3. Can you give an example from your own experience of a modification strategy that was especially effective?

 I have found that simplifying the concept has always been an effective way to modify my curriculum.
 By deleting some of the content and/or substituting it with less complex, similar concepts, students can still participate in the class activity while working at their ability level.
 For example, a student with intellectual disabilities can brainstorm words related to a topic while the class writes a paragraph about the same topic.

-4. We talk a lot about universal design for learning (UDL) here on the Inclusion Lab.
+4. We talk a lot about universal design for learning (UDL) here on the blog.
 How does the approach you outline in your book complement the UDL approach that more and more educators are adopting and advocating for?